MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

   ### Overview:

   The North Carolina Department of Transportation (NCDOT) had a website redesign in 2018.
-An audit was conducted which found accessibility issues with the website individual pages and components.
-As a government agency the sites needed to meet a higher standard than the currently met WCAG 2.0 A (single A) level
+I conducted an audit which found accessibility issues with the website individual pages and components.
+As a government agency the sites needed to meet a higher standard than the currently met WCAG 2.0 A (single A) level.

   <span aria-hidden="true">🤔</span> **The Problem:** <br/>